Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/selinux-mod_wl-allow-httpd-7003.md

 In the output, look for `denied { ... }` and `tclass=...` entries.
 If relevant denials are found, proceed to the policy customization or troubleshooting sections below.

-> 👉 For alternative audit log search methods (exact process matching, filtering by time, etc.), see the [Audit Log Search Cheat Sheet](selinux-service-policy-troubleshooting.md#1-identify-denied-operations) in the related document: [SELinux Policy Troubleshooting](selinux-service-policy-troubleshooting.md).
+> 👉 For alternative audit log search methods (exact process matching, filtering by time, etc.), see [Audit Log Search Cheat Sheet](selinux-service-policy-troubleshooting.md#1-identify-denied-operations) in the related document: [SELinux Policy Troubleshooting](selinux-service-policy-troubleshooting.md).

 ---